 You can only configure T-Server after you have deployed the Configuration Layer of Genesys Framework.
-This layer contains DB Server, Configuration Server, Configuration Manager, and, at your option, Deployment Wizards.
+This layer contains DB Server, Configuration Server, and Configuration Manager.
 If you intend to monitor or control T-Server through the Management Layer, you must also install and configure components of this Framework layer, such as Local Control Agent (LCA), Message Server, Solution Control Server (SCS), and Solution Control Interface (SCI), before deploying T-Server.

-Refer to the Framework 7.6 Deployment Guide for information about, and deployment instructions for, these Framework components.
+Refer to the Framework 8.1 Deployment Guide for information about, and deployment instructions for, these Framework components.